FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 AgencyC modifies `node_deployment.ini` in the conf folder as shown below:

-execute the following command in the ~/generator-C directory
+Execute the following command in the ~/generator-C directory.

 ```bash
 cd ~/generator-C